dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 ### Calibrating Timers

-There are some timers that we arent told the frequency of, and must determine this ourselves.
+There are some timers that we aren't told the frequency of, and must determine this ourselves.
 The local APIC timer and TSC (up until recently) are examples of this.
 In order to use these, we have to know how fast each 'tick' is in real-world time, and the easiest way to do this is with another time that we do know the frequency of.

 This is where timers like the PIT can still be useful: even though it's very simple and not very flexible, it can used to calibrate more advanced timers like the local APIC timer.
 Commonly the HPET is also used for calibration purposes if it's available, since we can know it's frequency without calibration.